felixarntz/ai-services/readme.txt

 `
-// Generate the answer to a prompt using WP-CLI. wp ai-services generate-text 'What can I do with WordPress?'
+// Generate the answer to a prompt using WP-CLI. wp ai-services generate-text 'What can I do with WordPress?' --feature=my-test-feature `
-`

 You can also use a specific AI service, if you have a preference, for example the `google` service: